Dr Ruth Shaw

 Research

-My own research has always involved a spatial or place related dimension such as land-use, cultural or geographical variations.
-It has included both human and physical geography topics, such as work on coral reef ecosystems and biodiversity surveys, housing and planning policy, ocean core sediments, natural attenuation for environmental pollution remediation, environmental impact assessment, climate policy and freshwater carbon biogeochemical cycling (nature based solutions).
+My own research involves the impacts of land-use, weather events on aquatic carbon biogeochemistry, and modelling the responses of such systems to different emissions scenarios.
+I'm currently working on environmental microplastics research with colleagues at Brookes.
+Previous research has included both human and physical geography topics, such as work on coral reef ecosystems and biodiversity surveys, housing and planning policy, ocean core sediments, natural attenuation for environmental pollution remediation, environmental impact assessments, climate policy and nature based solutions.

 Projects as Co-investigator